Quangmire/quangduong.me/posts/notes/data_prefetching.md

 card_class: "notes"
 summary: >
-  A series of notes summarizing the different approaches taken in the past half-century to perform delta and irregular data prefetching in CPU caches.
+  A series of notes summarizing the different approaches taken in the past half-century to perform spatial and temporal data prefetching in CPU caches.
   In short, a growing literature review of the field that summarizes these authors' works.

 ---